Adam-Collier/Artist-Studios/README.md

 This is the beginning of the artist studios website.
 It will include all information about the business, have downloadable content, have the opportunity to subscribe and a contact form.
+All will be done on a static site.